 All GCSEs are linear in nature.
 This means that all of the written papers will be taken in the summer of Year 11.
 The examination time table begins in early May and continues until the last week of June.
+GCSE qualifications follow the grading system of 9 - 1.
+Please note that there is no direct correlation between the 9-1 and the more traditional $A^$ - G grading system.

-GCSEs have undergone major changes in subject grading : GCSEs have moved onto the grading system of 9 - 1.
-Please note that there is no direct correlation between the 9-1 and the more traditional A - G grading system.
-Not only are there more grades, nine instead of eight, but they are also deliberately skewed towards the top end to allow greater differentiation between high-performing pupils and to meet the government's aim of more rigorous exams.
+Not only are there more grades, nine instead of eight, but they are also deliberately skewed towards the top end to allow greater differentiation between high performing pupils and to meet the government's aim of more rigorous exams.